electronicdreamplant/jekyll-tipue-search/about.md

 You can add a tag underneath (for example ‘holiday’) which will group similar memories together in a search

 The main page content is written in the right hand area.
 A formatting bar at the bottom allows you to add bullets, lists and headers.
-The Heading 2 size it good for titles within posts
+Heading 2  is a good size for titles within posts

 ## Adding an image